 - Unusual pet behavior.
 Household pets often react to smelling, hearing, or seeing a rat.
 For example, dogs may bark or begin to paw at spaces beneath refrigerators or walls.
 Cats may begin stalking the rats they see in the home.
 If you notice unusual pet behavior, you may have a rodent problem or another pest problem.

 Understanding the difference between a rat and a mouse is key to getting rid of your rodent problem once and for all.
 If you have a rat problem or suspect you might, it is important to call a Sacramento rat exterminator.

-At Jones Bros.
-Pest Control, Inc., we work with home and property owners to identify their rodent problem, get rid of their rodent problems, and prevent future infestations.
+At Jones Bros Pest Control, Inc., we work with home and property owners to identify their rodent problems, get rid of their rodent problems, and prevent future infestations.
 We offer monthly and bi-monthly services to ensure that your home is rodent-free.